ismaeltovar/portfolio-site-discontinued2022/_posts/2021-07-11-add-a-command-to-your-path-linux.md

 Then too bad, so sad.
 You have failed your job.
 Jokes aside, open `.bashrc` and double check that you did not accidentally missed a typo when you added the `export PATH=$PATH` line at the end of `.bashrc`.
 Additionally, check that you typed the file path correctly (FYI, `/` stands for the root directory).
 If you need more help with file paths in linux, [here is a useful website that can help](https://opensource.com/article/19/8/understanding-file-paths-linux).

 I hope this article helped!
 If you don't mind, share this article with someone that you think might find it useful.
+If you find an error or typo in one of my articles, please let me know.